IBM/build-knowledge-base-with-domain-specific-documents/README.md

 * Extracting the information from the documents- free-floating text and Table text.
 * [Cleaning the data](https://developer.ibm.com/code/patterns/extend-watson-text-classification/) pattern to extract entities from documents
-* Use [Watson Document Corelation](https://developer.ibm.com/codetterns/watson-document-correlation/) pattern to extract relationships between entities*
+* Use [Watson Document Correlation](https://developer.ibm.com/codetterns/watson-document-correlation/) pattern to extract relationships between entities
 * Build a knowledge base(graph) from it.

 What makes this Code Pattern valuable: